karmaniverous/stan/stan.system.md

 To preserve context across chat threads, maintain a short, structured refactor log under `/refactors/`.

-- For any response that includes code changes, create one new Markdown file:
+- For any response that includes code changes, create one new Markdown file that accounts for ALL changes made in that response:
   - File name: `refactors/YYYYMMDD-HHMMSS-short-slug.md`
     - UTC time; `short-slug` ≤ 4 words, kebab‑case.
 - Content template (keep it brief; ≈ 10–20 lines):